-Dr Huw J Davies is a Reader in Early modern Military History, and has been a member of the department since March 2005.
+Dr Huw J Davies is a Reader in Early Modern Military History, and has been a member of the Defence Studies Department since March 2005.
 Dr Davies gained his PhD from the University of Exeter in 2006, and, in addition to numerous articles on Napoleonic military history, he has written two books on the subject: Wellington’s Wars: The Making of a Military Genius, published by Yale University Press in 2012 and Spying for Wellington: British Military Intelligence in the Peninsular War, published by Oklahoma University Press in 2018.
 His area of research focuses on the activities of the British Army between 1750 and 1850.
 As a result he has conducted research in the United States, India, Pakistan and Australia, as well as in archives in Europe.
 Dr Davies has also held fellowships at the University of Michigan, the Huntington Library in California and at Yale University.

 - Eighteenth and Nineteenth Century European Warfare